Task

 The name of the task.
 It is used to identify the task in the manifest and in the configuration file.

-A list of task names that this task depends on.
+A list of tasks that this one depends on.
 The task will only run when all the prerequisites are completed.

 Defaults to